smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/SetGlobalProperties/index.md

 : Inform HMI of user location properties set by the application for RC modules allocation purposes

 ### Description
-SDL requests to set the values of user location sent by RC application.
+SDL requests to set the value of user location sent by a RC application.
 The default `userLocation` should be `DRIVER`.
-In case driver's seat is out of the service area of a module, driver's application should be able to control any free module that is allowed by policies.
+The driver's application should be able to control any free module that is allowed by policies(even if the driver's seat is outside the service area of a module).

 ### Request
 #### Behavior